 Kjersti and I tried to get a cab at 3 am, but when no one answered the call, we grabbed a few blankets and crashed on the floor inside the wharf lunch room.
 Sleep came fast.

 We woke up on the floor in the wharf lunchroom at 10:00 am.
 Sore from sleeping on the floor, dehydrated and with a first class hang-over, this promised to be a slow day.
-We waited till I could be classified as sober enough to drive, before we headed back to Mogens Krathus (our bed and breakfast).
+We waited till I could be classified as sober enough to drive, before we drove back to Mogens Krathus (our bed and breakfast).
 Before we headed back we said our goodbyes to Stine and Jesper and invited them to come and visit us in Stavanger.

 When we got back to the b&b we crashed for a few more hours, enjoyed a brunch at 2 pm, before we headed out to sight-see.
 Kjersti had never been to Copenhagen, so we walked up and down the old walking street, looked at Tivoli (from the outside), had a look at Nyhavn and even checked out the Little Mermaid.
 A couple of greasy burgers helped calm the hang-over and a tasty ice cream put smiles back on our faces.